mardonat/patchmaps/README.md

 ## About The Project
 ### Creating patch structures

-For the production of application maps in agriculture, rectangular polygons are often used to distinguish subareas on the field.
+For the generation of application maps in agriculture, rectangular polygons are often used to distinguish subareas on the field.
 So far, these are always generated in north-south direction by conventional farm management softwares.
 However, the direction of travel on a field is very often different from the north-south orientation.
 With this module, patch structures are generated parallel to the working direction.
 It is possible to define the maximum working width, as well as the maximum size of the polygons in the unit meter.
 If no tramline is provided, patch structures are created in the north-south direction.

 ### Link to academic paper